Community Profile and

 For the reader with less time there is also an executive summary at the beginning of the document which lists key points from each of the sections above.

 The report provides hard fast statistical data in an easy to understand format.
 It does not contain anecdotal information or try to provide solutions to the issues raised.
-If you require further information contact Lynne Ward, Neighbourhood Manager of the Community Wellbeing team.
+If you require further information contact the Community Wellbeing Team.

 By its nature the report will require to be updated on a regular basis as more recent data becomes available.
 This will be particularly true for when results from the 2011 national census are released.